WaqasSultani/AnomalyDetectionCVPR2018/README.md

 FAQs:

-Q:  Should I used C3D or I3D?
+Q:  Should I use C3D or I3D?

 Ans:  Several people have emailed me that in their experiments, I3D performs much better than C3D.
 So I would suggest to first try I3D.
 Obviously, for this, we need to re-train the model and make small modifications in training and testing codes.